a2nt/silverstripe-member-profiles/README.md

 }
 ```

+Profile information will use /profile URL, sub-controllers will use sub-URLs of this page for example:
+/profile/myprofilearea

 New area will be automatically added to frontend member profile area navigation menu, but you can add hide ancestor to keep it hidden:
 ```php
 class MyProfileArea extends MemberProfilePage_Controller {